 California Proposition 65

-Here we list other regulations that restrict certain kinds of heavy metals in consumer products:
+Here, we list other state regulations that restrict certain kinds of heavy metals in consumer products:

-5. Rhode Island: H 7199 – Bans mercury-containing thermostats
+e.
+Rhode Island – H 7199 – Bans mercury-containing thermostats.

 You can visit this website to find more regulations concerning heavy metal restrictions in various states in the United States.